mediumboat/DVAR/README.md

 ## 4. Datasets

 The datasets could be downloaded from the links in the paper (a sample data is provided in the repository), readers should also modify the "DVAR_data_loader.py" if they use their custom dataset.
 Please refer to the sample data for the input format.

+## 5. Other Instructions

+This model utilize `metapath2vec` for feature initiliazation, readers can also have their own implementation to produce node features (i.e., ` node_embeddings` in DVAR_train.py).